mui/material-ui/docs/pages/blog/introducing-pigment-css.md

 ## Get started with Pigment CSS

-Head to the [Pigment CSS repo](https://github.com/mui/pigment-css/) to learn how to set it up and start tinkering.
+Head to the [Pigment CSS repository](https://github.com/mui/pigment-css/) to learn how to set it up and start tinkering.
 Please feel free to [open a new issue](https://github.com/mui/pigment-css/issues) if you encounter any bugs or frustrations along the way.
-And while you're there, why not ⭐️ star the repo ⭐️ to let us know you're excited and help spread the word to others? 😁
+And while you're there, why not ⭐️ star the repository ⭐️ to let us know you're excited and help spread the word to others? 😁